peterkuma/ds-format/docs/master/Command_line/cmds.md

 **Usage:** `ds stats` *var* *input* [*options*]

+NaNs are ignored in all statistics except for `count`.
 The output is formatted as [PST](https://github.com/peterkuma/pst).

 **Arguments:**